NEWBEE108/devopswiki/README.md

 ##Tmux

-> "tmux is a "terminal multiplexer", it enables a number of terminals (or windows) to be accessed and controlled from a single terminal.
-It can be installed via `sudo apt-get install tmux` "
+> `tmux` is a "terminal multiplexer", it enables a number of terminals (or windows) to be accessed and controlled from a single terminal.
+It can be installed via `sudo apt-get install tmux`

 A Quick and Easy Guide to Tmux